idlab-discover/masters-robbe-haegeman/README.md

 This is the third instalment in a series of master's theses, where Kubernetes is adapted for orchestration at the edge by making use of WebAssembly.
 It builds on the prior work of Ramlot T. ([Github repo](https://github.com/thesis-2022-wasm-operators/wasm_operator)), who created the prototype, and Van Landuyt K. ([Github repo](https://github.com/kvanla/wasm-operator)), who expanded the prototype with predictive capabilities.

-During the development of Van Landuyt's solution, problematic behaviour was highlighted in the used operators, where the operators would wake-up in a set interval (this through analysis of the [Percona MongoDB Operator](https://github.com/percona/percona-server-mongodb-operator)).
+During the development of Van Landuyt's solution, problematic behavior was highlighted in the used operators, where the operators would wake-up in a set interval (this through analysis of the [Percona MongoDB Operator](https://github.com/percona/percona-server-mongodb-operator)).
 This is problematic for the WASM prototype, since unloading is used to minimize the operator footprint.
 Minimizing the number of wake-ups (i.e. calling the reconcilation function), increases the efficiency of the solution.